widefix/blog/_posts/2024-01-30-reconcile-app-users-against-stripe-and-prevent-financial-losses.md

 - 30 users got moved to the free plan;
 - For the rest 48, we tried to reactivate the subscription.
 19 of which got successfully reactivated.
 5 of them, could not have created the subscription due to a missing payment method.
 24 of them created subscriptions but with the payment failing, they will be moved to the free plan after 3 failed attempts, or remain active if paid.

-That resulted in roughly a $525 increase in Monthly Recurring Revenue (MRR).
+That resulted in roughly a $525 immediate increase in Monthly Recurring Revenue (MRR) and 600$ in potential MRR increase if all the users with failed payments will be reactivated.

 ## Preventing future discrepancies